Robert A. Krieg

 Krieg specializes in historical-systematic theology, especially in Christology and German Catholic theology.
 He is currently finishing Treasure in the Earth: Salvation in the Bible and in Our Lives (Liturgical Press, 2013).
 This book is the fruit of his research leave during 2010-11, which was made possible by a fellowship from the Louisville Institute.
 Previously, he completed Franz Jaegerstaetter: Letters and Writings from Prison (Orbis Books, 2009), for which he was the translator and commentator.
 As a recipient of a Henry Luce III Fellowship (2001-02), Krieg researched and wrote Catholic Theologians in Nazi Germany (Continuum, 2004).

-Krieg's most recent work is Treasure in the Field: Salvation in the Bible and in Our Lives.
-(Collegeville, MN: Liturgical Press, 2013).
+2013.
+Treasure in the Field: Salvation in the Bible and in Our Lives.
+Collegeville: Liturgical Press.

 Above all, Krieg enjoys instructing undergraduates in their "first course" on the Bible and the Christian faith as well as teaching graduate students in his courses on the "person" and "work" of Jesus Christ.
 He has received the University's Madden Teaching Award (1997) and Kaneb Teaching Award (2006).
 He taught at King's College (Wilkes-Barre, Penn.) from 1975 to 1977 and joined the theology faculty at the University of Notre Dame in August 1977.